Muehlebach Hotel: History

 In 1952, a 17-story western annex, called the Muehlebach Tower, and a parking lot, were added to the hotel.
 Allis sold the hotel in the 1960s.
 The Equitable Life Assurance Society of the United States foreclosed on the hotel in the early 1970s.
 In 1974, they renovated the hotel, at a cost of $7 million, and contracted with Minneapolis-based Radisson Hotels to manage the hotel, as the Radisson Muehlebach Hotel.
 The hotel served as the headquarters for the 1976 Republican National Convention.
 It closed permanently in 1986.

-In 1996 Marriott Hotels bought the Muehlebach and made it into an extension of the Kansas City Marriott Downtown, a huge adjacent hotel originally built in 1985 as the Vista International Hotel.
-They imploded the 1952 Muehlebach Tower annex building and in 1998 built a new, modern Muehlebach tower in its place.
-A "skybridge" was also built that connects both hotel buildings on their second floors.
-The original 1915 Muehlebach building's lobby and ballrooms were restored and are now used as banquet and convention facilities by the Marriott.
-The original hotel guest room floors above have been gutted and remain unused.
+In 1996, Marriott Hotels bought the Muehlebach and made it into an extension of the Kansas City Marriott Downtown, a huge adjacent hotel built in 1985 as the Vista International Hotel.
+Marriott imploded the 1952 Muehlebach Tower annex building and in 1998 built a new, modern Muehlebach tower in its place.
+A "skybridge" was built, connecting both hotel buildings on their second floors.
+The original 1915 Muehlebach building's lobby and ballrooms were restored and used as banquet and convention facilities by the Marriott.
+The Muehlebach's upper hotel guest room floors were gutted for renovation, but never rebuilt and left empty.
+A cocktail lounge, Voo Lounge, opened in the structure's ground floor in 2023.

+In 2024, the empty upper floors of the Muehlebach building were offered for sale.
+In 2025, Flint Development announced plans to remodel the upper floors as 152 apartments.
+The lower floors, containing the lobby and function rooms, will remain owned and used by the adjoining Marriott hotel.